Origin of phase stability in Fe with long-period stacking order as an intermediate phase in cyclic $\gamma$-$\epsilon$ martensitic transformation: Introduction

+As a result of the geometrical frustration of the spin moments arranged in a tetrahedral configuration in hcp Fe, noncollinear spin order ($\alpha$ $\neq$ 0) and spin-intensity modulated (spin-smectic) phases arise as local minima or saddle points by consideration of an isolated tetrahedron~\cite{Thakor_Fe_finite_temp03, Cohen2004, Lizarraga_Fe_PRB08, Fe_nematic_Lebert2019}.
+However, previous DFT studies predicted that a collinear AFM state known as type II (AFM-II) is the lowest energy spin configuration of $\epsilon$ Fe at ambient pressure~\cite{Steinle-Neumann_Fe99, Steinle-Neumann_Fe_Eratum, Fe_nematic_Lebert2019}.
+This collinear spin structure is represented by $\alpha$ = 0 \cite{Cohen2004}, and each atom has eight antiferromagnetically coupled and four ferromagnetically coupled neighbors, as illustrated in Fig.~\ref{hcp_tetra}(c).
+Their calculated bulk moduli and lattice parameters show better agreement with the recent experimental equation of state (EoS)~\cite{Dewaele2006, YamazakiEoSFe2012, Sakai2014, Fei_Murphy2016}, compared to the values obtained from NM calculations.
+In this study, we have systematically searched for collinear AFM ordering of various LPSO phases and compare the stability over the total energy of the hcp AFM-II phase.

 The paper is organized as follows.
-The details of the first-principles DFT method are given in Sec.~\ref{Calc}.
-Experimental observations of LPSO-like phases in Fe-Mn-Si based alloys are presented in Sec.~\ref{TEM}.
-Section~\ref{crystals} describes the calculated structural models for nonmagnetic and AFM states of Fe polytypes.
-The calculated structural and magnetic stabilities are discussed using the equation of state (EoS) and convex hull diagram in Sec.~\ref{DFTcalc}.
-Section~\ref{origin} presents the analysis of the DOS for AFM states of LSPO structures to discuss the electronic origin of phase stabilities, followed by conclusions.
+The details of the first-principles DFT method are given in Section~\ref{Calc}.
+Experimental observations of LPSO-like phases in Fe-Mn-Si-based alloys are presented in Section~\ref{TEM}.
+Section~\ref{crystals} describes the calculated structural models for the structural polytypes of Fe.
+The overall procedure for exploration of the stable AFM patterns is given in Section~\ref{strucAFM}.
+The calculated structural and magnetic stabilities are discussed using the EoS in Section~\ref{DFTcalc}.
+Finally, Section~\ref{origin} presents an analysis of the DOS for AFM states of LSPO structures to discuss the electronic origin of phase stabilities, followed by our conclusions.